Payday loans in Prince Edward Island

 How to file a complaint against a lender

 You can contact Consumer, Labour and Financial Services at 1-800-658-1799 to discuss your options for filing a complaint.
-The organization will typically conduct an investigation if they believe that a payday loans company has breached Prince Edward Island’s payday loan regulations.
+The organization will typically conduct an investigation if they believe that a payday loan company has breached Prince Edward Island’s payday loan regulations.

-Short-term loan alternatives in Prince Edward Island
+Payday loan alternatives in Prince Edward Island

 Prince Edward Island assistance programs